William Bruno

 1

-shared visual vocabulary that made the future feel like a product.
+shared across surfaces, making the future feel like a product.